-20.4.6 A manufacturer may apply to the FIA/ACO during the course of the homologation period to carry out modifications to its homologated ERS according to article 20.1.

-20.4.7 Any new ERS manufacturer, intending to homologate an ERS during the 2020-2025 period must provide the FIA/ACO with preliminary details of the ERS according to the calendar set in article 20.6.1. in addition to the homologation dossier as per Articles 22.4.1 and 22.4.2.
-In order to homologate the submitted power unit, the FIA must also be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units.

-20.4.8 All ERS must be delivered such as seals may be fitted to each of the relevant components detailed in line 1 of Appendix 2 of these regulations in order to ensure that none of these components can be disassembled.
-Both the manufacturer and users of a homologated ERS must take whatever steps are required at any time by the FIA/ACO, in its absolute discretion, to demonstrate that an ERS used at an Event is in conformity with the corresponding ERS homologation dossier.
+- 20.4.3 An ERS will be homologated for the relevant competitor once a complete homologation dossier has been submitted by the relevant manufacturer and has been approved by the FIA/ACO. - 20.4.4 The homologation will be valid for five championship seasons (from September 2020 until June 2025). - 20.4.5 Each manufacturer shall submit an homologation dossier for each competitor it intends to supply.
+There may only be one homologation dossier per competitor. - 20.4.6 A manufacturer may apply to the FIA/ACO during the course of the homologation period to carry out modifications to its homologated ERS according to article 20.1. - 20.4.7 Any new ERS manufacturer, intending to homologate an ERS during the 2020-2025 period must provide the FIA/ACO with preliminary details of the ERS according to the calendar set in Article 20.5.1. in addition to the homologation dossier as per Articles 20.4.1 and 20.4.2.
+In order to homologate the submitted power unit, the FIA must also be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units. - 20.4.8 Both the manufacturer and users of a homologated ERS must take whatever steps are required at any time by the FIA/ACO, in its absolute discretion, to demonstrate that an ERS used at an Event is in conformity with the corresponding ERS homologation dossier.